mjansson/rpmalloc/README.md

 __ENABLE_UNLIMITED_CACHE__: By default defined to 0, set to 1 to make all caches infinite, i.e never release spans to global cache unless thread finishes and never unmap memory pages back to the OS.
 Highest performance but largest memory overhead.

+__ENABLE_UNLIMITED_GLOBAL_CACHE__: By default defined to 0, set to 1 to make global caches infinite, i.e never unmap memory pages back to the OS.

+__ENABLE_UNLIMITED_THREAD_CACHE__: By default defined to 0, set to 1 to make thread caches infinite, i.e never release spans to global cache unless thread finishes.

 __ENABLE_GLOBAL_CACHE__: By default defined to 1, enables the global cache shared between all threads.
 Set to 0 to disable the global cache and directly unmap pages evicted from the thread cache.

 __ENABLE_THREAD_CACHE__: By default defined to 1, enables the per-thread cache.
 Set to 0 to disable the thread cache and directly unmap pages no longer in use (also disables the global cache).